pinkpig777/agentic-resume-tailor/README.md

 - Use `$|$` inside `role` to separate primary title from team/focus.
 The primary title is used to create a stable `job_id`.
 - Bullets are LaTeX-ready and are never rewritten by the system.
 - The template expects `personal_info`, `skills`, `education`, `experiences`, and `projects` to exist (use empty lists when needed).

-### Legacy JSON tools (not on the happy path)

-`script/convert_experience_json.py` still exists to normalize old JSON, but the app does not auto-import JSON on startup.
-Use the Resume Editor to populate the DB.

 ### `bullet_id` convention